WITCHCRAFT

 By Bill Samaras

 Built from the shadows of Russia’s underground metal community, Witchcraft has steadily gained attention from listeners around the world.
-Their sound combines crushing guitar riffs, cinematic arrangements, and a brooding intensity that gives their music a powerful sense of drama.
+Their sound combines crushing guitar riffs, cinematic arrangements, and an intensity that gives their music a powerful sense of drama.
+The members of Witchcraft shared a belief in the creation of their music that is more than just music, but mood, atmosphere and energy with a dark gothic influence.

 For many fans, Witchcraft’s music feels less like entertainment and more like a shared emotional experience.

-“It all actually happened back in 2004, when I moved from Siberia to Moscow, said Lyudmila Angel.
+Speaking of how the band formed, Lyudmila said, “It all actually happened back in 2004, when I moved from Siberia to Moscow.
 I wanted to form my own rock band, but I had no idea how.
 Moreover, good internet was simply unheard of in my country back then, so I looked for like-minded people on forums that guaranteed up-to-the-minute internet at internet cafes where people played online games.

-Ludmilla has been the driving force behind the creative process.
+As for writing their music, Lyudmila has taken to push the music and ideas with the band following her lead.
 “It used to be a collective effort, but then I came to the conclusion that I’m the main driving force behind this spaceship.
 Of course, the musicians like what we do, and they can contribute their ideas in some ways—for example, our violinist often writes lyrical compositions that we ultimately use—but the main vision still comes from me, it just happened that way.
 I was the founder of this group, and I’m its only original member.
-Yes, it’s not quite democratic, but I’m surrounded by people who share my ideas.
-We pay a lot of attention to the visual component; the band has a recognizable style that many, even European bands, have begun to copy.
-We also shoot a lot of videos to convey the visual atmosphere of our music, and even if you don’t understand the language, the video should tell a visual story.”
+Yes, it’s not quite democratic, but I’m surrounded by people who share my ideas.”

-“There are many interesting, distinctive bands in Russia, many bands that are indistinguishable from the usual European ones.
+Speaking of the Russian music scene, she said, “There are many interesting, distinctive bands in Russia, many bands that are indistinguishable from the usual European ones.
 The level of Russian bands is high, their creativity is also extremely high, considering that all this is done out of pure enthusiasm.
 There is still no money in the Russian underground, nor is there any media, labels, or radio.
 There are only streaming and the internet.
 I think it’s time to pay attention to these courageous musicians.
 We’ve also passed a bunch of stupid laws in our country that make life difficult for all the dark-style groups.
-But that’s a long story.
-I think we’ll stick to our chosen path, but we’re not averse to experimentation.
+But that’s a long story! think we’ll stick to our chosen path, but we’re not averse to experimentation.
 So I hope you enjoy our new album, STORM.
 Listen to our music, add it to yours, and share it.
 Music knows no bounds!”

 Leave a Reply